 District XYZ benefit plan pays a \$200 annual premium under a plan for a group whole life insurance policy for John Doe.
 John Doe's wife is the beneficiary.
-Process HRS balance adjustments to report \$200 as additions to Federal and State wages subject to income tax.
+Process HCM External Adjustments to report \$200 as additions to Federal (FEDTX) and State (CATAX) wages subject to income tax.